 For more information about Cheshire's ED, learn what to expect during your emergency care visit.

-You do not need an appointment to visit Cheshire’s Walk-In Care Clinic.
+All you need to do is call 603-354-5484 to visit Cheshire’s Walk-In Care Clinic today.
 Open 365 days a year at The Center at Colony Mill, 149 Emerald St., Keene, NH.
 The clinic’s hours are Monday through Friday, 8am to 8pm, Saturday and Sunday, 10am to 4pm, and 10am to 2pm on holidays.